 Feb 23, 2016

 How to Cite

 DAHER, Noha et al. Effects of Religious vs. Conventional Cognitive-Behavioral Therapy on Purpose in Life in Clients with Major Depression and Chronic Medical Illness: A Randomized Clinical Trial.
 International Journal of Existential Psychology and Psychotherapy, [S.l.], v.
 6, n.
 1, p.
 16, feb.
 2016.
+ISSN 1708-1696.
 Available at: <http://journal.existentialpsychology.org/index.php/ExPsy/article/view/172>.
-Date accessed: 29 mar.
-2017.
+Date accessed: 29 may 2017.

 religious psychotherapy; CBT; purpose in life; depression, chronic medical illness

 © 2017, The International Society for Existential Psychology and Psychotherapy, a division of the International Network on Personal Meaning.
 All rights reserved.